ome/omero-guide-scripts/docs/walkthrough.rst

 Starting from the file we exported as explained in the previous section, \
 we proceed to edit it within a spreadsheet editor, adding more columns to the csv, \
-You can also insert a row on the top of .csv to specify the namespace for each key:
+You can also insert a row on the top of .csv to specify the namespace for each Key:

 .. figure:: images/annotation_05_KV_to_import.png